Ross-Murphy/PowerShell-GPT/README.md

 What is this?
 ---
+Simply import the PowerShell module and you can call up a simple command line chat interface with OpenAI ChatGPT to help with whatever you like.
+Add the module command to your PowerShell profile and you will always have it ready to go.

 This started off as a way to have a simple coding and virtual assistant inside VSCode or in my other PowerShell task windows.
 I did not initially find an extension for VsCode to my liking.
 Also I thought it would be fun to code something like this and it only took a few hours of innovation time.

 What's Next
 ---